As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What is South Dakota’s State Rock?

 South Dakota does not have an officially designated state rock.
-However, its official state gemstone, which is technically a rock, is the Fairburn agate, since 1966.
+However, its official state gemstone, technically a rock, has been the Fairburn agate since 1966.
 They come with bands of various colors and formed in limestone about 330 to 250 million years ago.
 They erode out of the limestone over time due to their hardness.

 Conclusion